Mardhini (Deccan – Folk)

 Mardhini Karnataka.jpg

-Here Mardhini is eight armed and holding an arrow, sword, chakra, conch, shield and bow in her hands, starting lower right.
-These weapons were given by various Gods to help her vanquish the demon Mahisha.Mardhini Back
+Here, Mardhini is eight-armed and holds an arrow, a sword, a chakra, a conch, a shield, and a bow in her hands, starting lower right.
+These weapons were given by various Gods to help her vanquish the demon Mahisha.

-This bronze captures the moment when she about to plunge Trishul (missing from her right hand) into Mahisha.
-Mahisha is getting ready to fight back with drawn sword and shield.
+This bronze captures the moment when she is about to plunge Trishul (missing from her right hand) into Mahisha.
+Mahisha is getting ready to fight back with a drawn sword and shield.
 Mardhini’s vahana, a lion, is on her right.

 This bronze would slide into a groove of a base, Peetha.
 The base and the backplate, Prabhavali, are missing.
-For a complete example please see another Mardhini on this site.
+For a complete example, please see another Mardhini on this site.

-This bronze is about 9.5 cm in height and is from North Deccan.
+This bronze is 9.5 cm in height and is from North Deccan.
 This may not date prior to the nineteenth century.

 Sharing my passion